benc-uk/touchmidi-old/README.md

 # TouchMIDI
 A flexible HTML5 based control surface for controlling external devices via MIDI

+### ⚠ Deprecation Notice
+Note.
+December 2020 - The project has been superceeded with a rewrite here - https://github.com/benc-uk/touchmidi

 Designed primarily for use on touch screen devices, but also compatible with keyboard and mouse.
 A range of simple widgets is supported:
  * Vertical & horizontal slider
  * Push & toggle button